KangboLu/fb-request-lib/README.md

 A friendly request library for Facebook API query
 **Both Python2 and Python3 are supported!**

+If you encounter problem, please describe problem with screenshot
+in the "Issues" section of the repository.
+I will try to answer and
+solve it with you as possible as I can.

 ## Section 0: What is this library for?
 This Facebook Marketing Api request library is designed for making
 GET API call easier to **Facebook Marketing API V3.2**.